Advay-K1/Advay-K1/README.md

 **`Aspiring Computer Scientist (Developer/Researcher/Innovator)`**

 I'm a Computer Science + Statistics student at UIUC interested in the theoretical and applied aspects of algorithms/statistics/machine learning.
+I have experience in Software Engineering, Data Science, Data Engineering, and Research.
+Please feel free to reach out at advay.kadam10@gmail.com

 ---